 As you can see, proving that a defendant was unable to control his or her actions at the time of a crime can be quite challenging.
 Often, it may require a medical examination and expert witness testimony from medical professionals who specialize in mental health conditions.
 The evidence would have to prove the diagnosis of a condition as well as its impact on the defendant's behavior, perhaps due to certain environmental triggers.

-If there's a chance that an insanity defense may apply to a particular crime, it's critical to have a qualified and experienced criminal defense attorney on the case as early as possible.
-As noted, these types of defenses often require medical confirmation that a defendant was legally insane at the time of the crime, which can be an uphill battle, but one that's worth exploring.
+As noted, insanity defenses often require medical confirmation that a defendant was legally insane at the time of the crime, which can be an uphill battle, but one that's worth exploring.
 After all, it could result in a finding of not guilty due to the inability to form criminal intent.
-These defenses can be complicated, so it's important to speak with an attorney to get your questions answered.
-Reach out to one near you today for a free case review.
+These defenses can be complicated, so it's important to discuss your case with a local criminal defense attorney to get your questions answered.